 Check the recycling of other materials with your local waste management company.

-Please note that recycling schemes vary country by country and some materials are not yet possible to recycle everywhere.
+Please note that recycling schemes vary country by country and it is not possible to recycle some materials everywhere.

 What do we at Fazer do?

-While you recycle and reuse we at Fazer do the same.
-Here are couple of examples of interesting things that might not be that visible for you but happen every day, all year round.
+While you recycle and reuse, we at Fazer do the same thing.
+Here are a couple of examples of interesting things that might not be that visible for you but happen every day, all year round.

 Wooden pallets are the only kind of wooden packaging used by Fazer.
-We used the same pallets for several years.
-We repair broken pallets and recycle the waste wood to make other wooden and paper products, among others.
+We use the same pallets for several years.
+We repair broken pallets and recycle the waste wood to produce other wood and paper products, among others.

 Fazer’s plastic crates go around for a long time